AnggaR96s/Reforestation/README.md

-## How many apples grow on a tree?
-All of them!
+## What does a clock do when it's hungry?
+It goes back four seconds!